 Trade brought Islam to China, spurring cultural exchanges between the Middle East, Central Asia and the Far East.
 Among the fascinating examples of cross-cultural exchange between the Muslim world and China at the museum was Chinese Islamic calligraphy.
 Calligraphy is an art that was, and is, much-revered by both the Islamic and Chinese cultures.
 In Chinese Islamic calligraphic scrolls, such as the ones below, Arabic script is transformed into calligrams, taking the form of plants, vases, fruits, flowers or swords; each with a distinct meaning in Chinese culture.
 The words in Arabic script are usually expressions of devotion to Islam or selected verses from the Qur’an.

 There are also some exquisite pieces of Chinese porcelain and ceramics, inscribed with Islamic calligraphy, at the museum.
-Some examples are shown in the slideshow below and include blue-and-white porcelain, Magic Square porcelain, believed to have talismanic and healing properties; Swatow porcelain, made for the Acehnese sultans in Northern Sumatra; and Canton Famille Rose porcelain.
+Some examples are shown below and include blue-and-white porcelain, Magic Square porcelain, believed to have talismanic and healing properties; Swatow porcelain, made for the Acehnese sultans in Northern Sumatra; and Canton Famille Rose porcelain.

 The calligraphic scrolls and porcelain pieces, so classically Chinese, inscribed with the flowing script that is instantly recognisable as Islamic, speak eloquently of an openness to other cultures and religions, sorely needed in these present times.